-- → Mediation in international family disputes should take due consideration of the possibly different cultural and religious backgrounds of the parties. - One of the particular challenges of international family mediation in general is that the parties often have different cultural and religious backgrounds.
-Their values and expectations regarding many aspects of the exercise of parental responsibility, such as the education of their children, may differ immensely.110 The cultural and religious backgrounds of the parties may also affect the way they communicate with each other and with the mediator.111 The mediator needs to be aware that a part of the family dispute may be caused by misunderstandings due to a lack of recognition of the other party's cultural differences.112 - Mediators conducting mediation in such cases should have a good understanding of the cultures and religious background(s) of the parties. ^{II3} Specific training is needed in this respect. ^{II4} Where a choice of specialist mediators is available and feasible for the parties, it can be helpful to employ mediators versed in the cultural and religious backgrounds of the parties or sharing one party's background and being versed in the other party's culture and religion.
+- Mediation in international family disputes should take due consideration of the possibly different cultural and religious backgrounds of the parties. - 67.
+One of the particular challenges of international family mediation in general is that the parties often have different cultural and religious backgrounds.
+Their values and expectations regarding many aspects of the exercise of parental responsibility, such as the education of their children, may differ immensely.
+95 The cultural and religious backgrounds of the parties may also affect the way they communicate with each other and with the mediator.
+96 The mediator needs to be aware that a part of the family dispute may be caused by misunderstandings due to a lack of recognition of the other parties' cultural differences.
+97 - 68.
+Mediators conducting mediation in such cases should have a good understanding of the cultures and religious background(s) of the parties.
+98 Specific training is needed in